burger

 Accept the invitation

-To view the email address to which they have been invited, the user executes the link they received in their browser:
+To view the email address to which they are invited, the user executes the link they received in their browser:

-1. A first window tells them who invited them and which email address they will be able to view after creating their user account (or logging in to their existing user account).
+1. A first window tells them who invited them and which email address they will be able to view after creating the user account (or logging in to their existing user account).

 2. The invited user logs into the account.